framer/motion/README.md

 ### 📚 Docs

 - Check out [our documentation](https://www.framer.com/docs/) for guides and a full API reference.
-- Or checkout [our examples](https://www.framer.com/docs/examples/) for inspiration.
+- Or see [our examples](https://www.framer.com/docs/examples/) for inspiration.

 ### 💎 Contribute